Skip to content

 Development

-Building Extension and Installing it locally
+Building and running the extension locally

 bash